aimms/how-to/Articles/362/362-multi-timezone.rst

                 ep_workBlockTimezoneToShift(i_workBlock,
                     ep_TimezoneEmployee(i_Employee) ) );

-    * On line 2: The number of certifications of the employee is weighted
+    * Line 2: The number of certifications of the employee is weighted

-    * On line 3: The cost per shift is used
+    * Line 3: The cost per shift is used

-    * On line 4: Computed in the first part of cost coeff proc
+    * Line 4: Computed in the first part of this procedure

-    * On line 5: The timezone of an employee is input data
+    * Line 5: The timezone of an employee is input data

     Where the cost per shift is specified as: